Annual Notice - Procedures for Maintenance of Student Records

 3. Although access to student records is normally restricted as described above, certain exceptions apply: access to students’ records is permissible to protect the health or safety of the student or others, for the purpose of an ACPE Accreditation review or a complaint or appeal involving that student, or as otherwise permitted for legal processes.
 Before releasing information in any of these circumstances, there will be a consultation discussion with an ACPE official (ACPE Associate Director).

 4. A student has the right to object to record content.
 If not negotiable, the written objection will be kept with and released with the record.
 Grades are exempted from this right.

-5. The CPE student must give written permission for a copy of the student's and CPE Supervisor's Final Evaluation to be sent to other programs, institutions, individuals, or to his or her theological school.
+5. The CPE student must give written permission for a copy of the student's and ACPE Certified Educator's Final Evaluation to be sent to other programs, institutions, individuals, or to his or her theological school.